Building Addiction Knowledge for Frontline Workers Certificate (Online/Self-Paced)

 - Build a comprehensive understanding of addiction, which begins with exploring the diagnosis of substance use disorders and reviewing the criteria of multidimensional assessment to further awareness of the levels of care offered in treatment services.

-- Examine the role of brain science and substance use disorders, as well as the cycle of addiction, which will provide a foundation for bridging all biopsychosocial aspects together to see the full picture of addiction and learn how neurobiology impacts varying co-occurring conditions.
+- Examine the role of brain science and substance use disorders, as well as the cycle of addiction.
+This will provide a foundation for bridging biopsychosocial aspects together to see the full picture of addiction and how neurobiology impacts varying co-occurring conditions.

 - Identify the core features of treatment and review the five common group typologies seen in addiction treatment, the group process, skills for facilitating group counseling, and gender-specific groups.

-- Learn how recovery evolves over time, what supports life in recovery or a recovery ecosystem.
+- Discover how recovery evolves over time, what supports life in recovery or a recovery ecosystem.

 - Explore the impact of addiction on the family and how relationships are affected.

-- Improve knowledge of ethical principles and key ethical issues that often arise in substance use disorder treatment and help emphasize the importance of ongoing skill-building when it comes to ethical practice.
+- Improve knowledge of ethical principles and key ethical issues that often arise in substance use disorder treatment.

-- Improve knowledge regarding the benefit of quality, ongoing supervision, as a cornerstone of staff development, accountability, and program management, to ensure professionals are providing services that are guided by best practices.
+- Extend knowledge regarding the benefit of quality, ongoing supervision, as a cornerstone of staff development, accountability, and program management.

 Information regarding grievances are available for review here: csw.osu.edu/continuing-education/ce-policies/.